Costa Rica hero image

 Sample Ministry Focus

-• Arrival devotion in San José, orientation with partner church, and cultural dinner
+• Arrival devotion in San José, orientation with a partner church, and cultural dinner

-• Service day (clinic, water filters, VBS) in the Central Valley; evening worship at local congregation
+• Service day (clinic, water filters, VBS) in the Central Valley, then evening worship with a local congregation

-• Travel to Arenal for volcano hike, small-group discipleship, and hot springs sabbath
+• Travel to Arenal for a volcano hike, small-group discipleship, and hot springs sabbath

 • Monteverde canopy walk, sustainability workshop, and donor appreciation dinner with local coffee

-• Pacific coast sabbath with beach worship, snorkeling, or surf ministry; final debrief before departure
+• Pacific coast sabbath with beach worship, snorkeling, or surf ministry, followed by final debrief before departure

 What ETS Tours Provides Here